 - The closing hours of the check-points is fixed by the organization and depending on the logistic planning and the required time to cross the final line in time.
 The teams that reach a control point after the closing hour must give up the trail.

-- Oxfam Trailwalker is a team challenge: the arrival time, at check-points or at the final line, is based on the time of the last of the team-members.
+- Oxfam Trailwalker: Choose your challenge is a team challenge: the arrival time is based on the time of the last of the team-members.

 - Supporters are responsible for the supply of their team, for the encouragements and for welcome a team-member if she/he gives up.

 - Supporters can join their team on specific check-points and can walk with them on specific sections.
 Failure to comply with this rule may result in the ban of the team.